 Perfect Day (Lou Reed): from the Lou Reed's Transformer, produced by Bowie and Mick Ronson.
 Re-recorded in 1997 for the 75th anniversary of the BBC; released later as a benefit for BBC Children In Need.
 Bowie, alongside Lou Reed, Bono, Suzanne Vega and many others, sings two lines.
 The CD-single (Chrysalis 7243 8 84934 2 0) also has a Male Version (3'48") of the song featuring David.

-Piano-La (Bowie/Cale): this jam with John Cale was recorded on October 5, 1979, in the New York Ciarbis Studio and released in the very bad sound quality as B-side of the Two Gentlemen In New York (Fl Records-080284) single.
+Piano-La (Bowie/Cale): this jam with John Cale (its title concocted by bootleggers) was recorded on October 5, 1979, in the New York Ciarbis Studio.
+It appeared in very bad sound quality as B-side of the Two Gentlemen In New York (Fl Records-080284) single.

 Pin-Ups Covers Medley: this 7'16" original artist vs. Bowie medley is released on the Retro Rock (RR-83-41/42) promo 2LP from 1983.
 The medley includes Shapes Of Things/I Can't Explain/Where Have All The Good Things Gone/Here Comes The Night/Friday On My Mind/Let's Spend The Night Together/Knock On Wood.
 Considering the last two tracks, its title is not very accurate.

-Plan (Bowie): instrumental bonus track on the Delexe edition of The Next Day.
+Plan (Bowie): instrumental bonus track on the Deluxe edition of The Next Day and The Next Day Extra.

-Port Of Amsterdam: alternative title of 'Amsterdam', used only on the South African single of 'Sorrow' (RCA 42-487).
+Port Of Amsterdam: alternative title of 'Amsterdam', used as such only on the South African single of 'Sorrow' (RCA 42-487).

-Prettiest Star, The (Bowie): the original mono version was released as a single in 1970 (Mercury MF 1135) and reissued on Sound + Vision I. A previously unavailable stereo version later appeared on The Best Of David Bowie 1969/1974 and the 40th Anniversary Edition of Space Oddity.
+The Prettiest Star (Bowie): the original mono version was released as a single in 1970 (Mercury MF 1135) and reissued on Sound + Vision I and on Re:Call 1.
+A previously unavailable stereo version later appeared on The Best Of David Bowie 1969/1974 and the 40th Anniversary Edition of Space Oddity.
+The Width Of A Circle has an Alternative Mix (prepared for a US single that never materialised) and a 2020 Mix.
 A 1972 Spiders remake appeared on Aladdin Sane and on the B-side of the US 'Time' single (RCA APBO 0001).
 A 2'30" edit of the latter has appeared on a South African sampler EP (RCA 46-104).
-Played live on the 1970 BBC "Sunday Show" (BBC Performances) and on a few 1973 gigs.
+Played live on the 1970 BBC "Sunday Show" (The Width Of A Circle; see BBC Performances) and on a handful of 1973 gigs.

-Pretty Things Are Going To Hell, The (Bowie/Gabrels): 'The Pretty Things Are Going To Hell' first appeared on the Stigmata soundtrack.
+The Pretty Things Are Going To Hell (Bowie/Gabrels): 'The Pretty Things Are Going To Hell' first appeared on the Stigmata soundtrack.
 Confusingly, in the film itself, a very different version is used.
-This '150 BPM Mix' was found only on a 1999 Virgin promo CDR, until both the soundtrack version and the film version were released as Stigmata Film Version and Stigmata Film Only Version respectively on the 2004 Limited 2CD Edition of hours...
-The soundtrack version also appeared on the 'Survive' CD-single (Virgin 7243 8 96487 0 6) and 2004 US reissue of hours...
-A slightly shorter (4'42" vs. 4'46"), but punchier version was released on hours... itself, a 3'59" Edit of which appeared on a US promo (Virgin DPRO 14338) and later was released as the first single from hours... in Japan (EMI/Virgin VJCP-61027) and Australia (Virgin 7243 8 96293 2 3).
-The Edit was also included as a bonus track on the 2004 Limited 2CD Edition of hours...
+Both this '150 BPM Mix' and a different 3'56" unnamed remix (with the drums and guitar mixed to the back) were found only on two in-house promo CDRs.
+Both the soundtrack version and the film version were released as Stigmata Film Version and Stigmata Film Only Version respectively on the 2004 Limited 2CD Edition of hours...; the unnamed mix remains unreleased in any other form.
+The soundtrack version also appeared on the 'Survive' CD-single (Virgin 7243 8 96487 0 6), the 2004 US reissue of hours... and Re:Call 5.
+A slightly shorter (4'42" vs. 4'46"), but punchier version was recorded for hours..., a 3'59" Edit of which appeared on a US promo (Virgin DPRO 14338).
+The Edit was released as the first single from hours... in Japan (EMI/Virgin VJCP-61027) and Australia (Virgin 7243 8 96293 2 3) and was also included as a bonus track on the 2004 Limited 2CD Edition of hours... and on Re:Call 5.
 The Omikron: The Nomad Soul game uses the Stigmata soundtrack version, but a split second of the start is missing.
 According to the booklet of several localized versions of the game, an Easy Listening Version should also appear in Omikron, but this is incorrect.
-An in-house promo CDR supplied to the makers of the games, however, featured separate instrumental and vocals takes of the song.
-Performed on a short promotional tour for the hours... album (a live version from New York, Kit Kat Klub, 19-11-99 appeared on the third 'Seven' CD-single (Virgin 7243 8 96929 2 1)), and in New York, Roseland Ballroom, 16-06-00.
+An in-house promo CDR supplied to the makers of the games, however, featured separate takes of the backing tracks and Bowie's vocal.
+Performed on a short promotional tour for the hours... album (Something In The Air and At The Kit Kat Klub) and in New York, Roseland Ballroom, 16-06-00.

 Prisoner Of Love (Bowie/H. Sales/T. Sales/Gabrels): released in edited form (4'10" vs 4'51") as the third single from Tin Machine (EMI MT 76).
 The same Edit plus an LP version (4'16") were released on CD-single (EMI CDMT 76); note that 'Prisoner Of Love' lasts 4'51" on both LP and CD, so the second edit is labelled incorrectly.
 To further complicate matters, the Swiss CD-single (EMI 560-20 3547 2) and German 12" (EMI 060 20 3547 6) according to their labels contain the Edit and LP Version whereas they play the 4'51" and 4'10" versions instead!
+The video trailer of the Tin Machine album contains a different vocal.
+Finally, an edit fading at 2'12" is found on a US advance cassette.
 Played live on the 1989 Tin Machine tour.
 'Prisoner Of Love' is featured on the video trailer (a compilation of several songs from the album, see 'I Can't Read'), but there also is a full length video of the song.
 The latter is available on iTunes.

 Province (Malone/Sitek): Bowie provides guest vocals on this song by TV On The Radio.
 In May 2006, 'Province' was released on a one-sided 7" single on green vinyl (4AD RTCM-2), two months ahead of the album Return To Cookie Mountain.
 It was reissued as a regular 7" single (4AD AD 2724) in July 2007 and also made available as a digital download and a promo-only CD-single (4AD EAD 2724P).